aroberge/reeborg/trunk/docs/begin_py_fr/recursion4.rst

 =====================

 Reeborg knows how to count ... but we have not seen that yet and will not for a while.
-If you know some Javascript other than what you've learned here, you might already know how to make Reeborg count using numerical variables; however, I ask you to not use those in what follows.
+If you know some Python other than what you've learned here, you might already know how to make Reeborg count using numerical variables; however, I ask you to not use those in what follows.